ivanjovanovic/sicp/README.md

 # A Year of SICP

-On August the 1st of 2011 I started a project which was to raise my programming skills to a new level of understanding the magic of computer programming.
+On 1st of August 2011.
+I started a project which was to raise my programming skills to a new level of understanding the magic of computer programming.
 Somehow it turned out that it took me exactly one year to finish.
 On 31st of July 2012.
 I have finished the section 5.5 of the book.